DuiWeL-CpT/bstudio/README.md

 # bstudio - CLI for Bootstrap Studio

 `bstudio` is a node.js command line application which presents an interface to [Bootstrap Studio](https://bootstrapstudio.io/) through the command line.
-It's purpose is to automate various tasks like automatically generating Bootstrap Studio components (.bscomp files) from scripts.
+Its purpose is to automate various tasks like automatically generating Bootstrap Studio components (.bscomp files) from scripts.